exoclime/HELIOS/docs/sections/structure.rst

 The name in the first column can then be used in the :doc:`parameters` making the corresponding values to be read automatically.
 The surface gravity can be given either in (dex cgs) or in (cgs) units.
 See the figure for the correct units of the other parameters.

+A sample planet file is provided with the installation.
+No guarantee is made about the correctness of the data within.

 If no planet file can be bypassed by setting the planetary parameters manually in the :doc:`parameters`.

 stellar spectrum
 ^^^^^^^^^^^^^^^^

 In addition to using the blackbody with the stellar temperature for the external irradiation, one can read in a stellar spectrum.
 The spectrum has to exhibit the same wavelength grid as the opacities.
-In needs to come with an HDF5 file in cgs units of erg s :math:`^{-1}` cm :math:`^{-3}`.
+The spectral flux needs to come with an HDF5 file in cgs units of erg s :math:`^{-1}` cm :math:`^{-3}`.

+A sample file is provided with the installation.
+It contains the spectrum of HD 189733 downloaded from the `PHOENIX online database <http://phoenix.astro.physik.uni-goettingen.de/>`_, once in original resolution and once downsampled to 300 wavelength bins with the corresponding wavelength values.

 VULCAN mixing ratios
 ^^^^^^^^^^^^^^^^^^^^